1. Home: Explore careers

 Explore the different ways to get into this role.

-How to become a TV presenter, TV broadcaster
+How to become TV presenter

 You can get into this job through: